cbws/cbws.github.io/projects/docs/managing-projects.md

-A resources on the CBWS platform are part of a project, they help bundle related resources for a specific goal.
+All resources on the CBWS platform are part of a project, they help bundle related resources for a specific goal.

 This guide describes how to create and use them to organize your resources.